 Being a teacher on call is challenging.
 However, there are many advantages of being a sub such as gaining experience, working with different students or learning classroom routines, ways of organizing a classroom and, most importantly, how to manage a class.
 What I have learned as a sub is to always strive to be the BEST.
-You do not have to be a perfectionist, but yes, you want to be the best at what you do.
+You do not have to be a perfectionist, but you want to be the best at what you do.

 Surely, no one should expect you to grade and deliver lesson plans like a pro.
 But if you want to become the sub all teachers want back in their classroom, you have to show them you are valuable.
 As you have to earn kids’ trust, you have to earn teachers’ trust, as well.
 But how could you become a highly appreciated substitute teacher in demand?
 The answer is simple.
-Be responsible, have a strong work ethic and be a dedicated teacher.
+Be responsible, have a strong work ethic, and be a dedicated teacher.

 Whether you have already had a contract or you are just starting off as a teacher on call, subbing and having your own class are not necessarily the same things.
 Thus, I compiled some tips that could help you.

-Have a strong work ethic and do not overshare.
+Have a strong work ethic.

-Moreover, make sure you follow the teacher’s plan thoroughly.
+Make sure you follow the teacher’s plan thoroughly.
 Take your time to check what you need to do with the kids, look for answers, and ask for help if you are not familiar with certain concepts or if you have to teach something that is not your subject-matter.